Dick's Drive-In: History

-In September 2010, it was announced that Dick's was planning on opening a new sixth location in the Seattle area and that an online poll on their website would determine the new location.
+The Spady family acquired the remaining stakes owned by the other two partners and began to plan for expansion.
+In September 2010, it was announced that Dick's was planning on opening its first new location in over 30 years, and an online poll on their website would determine the new location.
 After a few weeks of polling, the area north of Seattle won the right for a new Dick's Drive-In.
 On October 15, 2010, Dick's officials announced the new location to be in Edmonds on the corner of Hwy 99 and 220th St. On October 20, 2011, the 6th location in Edmonds opened to the public.
 The opening occurred multiple weeks ahead of schedule.

 In 2017, Dick's launched another poll to determine its seventh location, which would be located either on the Eastside or in South King County.
 Over 177,000 participants cast their votes, with the majority favoring the South region.
 Locations being considered included Kent, West Seattle, South Seattle, Renton, Burien, SeaTac, Tukwila, Auburn, Normandy Park, Des Moines and Federal Way.
 After an extensive amount of time, it was announced on September 7, 2017, that the 7th location to the chain would be located in Kent on Highway 99, 5 mi south of Sea-Tac Airport.
 The location opened on December 12, 2018.

 In September 2020, Dick's announced that it would launch a food truck to serve five locations in Western Washington that were chosen through a public poll: Bellevue, Bellingham, Everett, Renton, and West Seattle.
 The restaurant also announced that it would be expanding to the Eastside once a suitable location is found.
 A collaboration with local chef Edouardo Jordan of Salare and JuneBaby was also announced with a three-day popup event at the Queen Anne location.
 In December 2021, Dick's opened an Eastside location at the Crossroads Shopping Center in Bellevue.
 Dick's then announced on April 28, 2022, that it would open a ninth location at The Commons shopping center in Federal Way in 2023.
+A tenth location, in Everett, opened on June 12, 2025, and is the chain's northernmost restaurant.